lightstep/opentelemetry-examples/collector/couchdb/README.md

-# Monitoring CouchDB with the OpenTelemetry Collector and Lightstep
+# Monitoring CouchDB with the OpenTelemetry Collector and Cloud Observability

-This demo shows an example of how to use OpenTelemetry Collector to collect metrics from CouchDB and send them to Lightstep for monitoring.
+This demo shows an example of how to use OpenTelemetry Collector to collect metrics from CouchDB and send them to Cloud Observability for monitoring.

 ## Prerequisites
 - Docker